 When the ship pulled in to New York, Holmes was arrested.
 There was little doubt about what happened, and he was shipped to Wiscasset, Maine.
 But he wasn’t sent to rot in a jail, as Cox and Williams had been.
 He was taken to the insane asylum at Augusta and began planning a defense.

-The prosecution was unrelenting in painting Holmes as a sadistic drunk: "That criminal sitting there," the prosecutor said at trial, “from the time that the ship left Pernambuco until she arrived at New York, made that ship's deck a hell."
+The prosecution relentlessly painted Holmes as a sadistic drunk.
+“That criminal sitting there,” the prosecutor said at trial, “from the time that the ship left Pernambuco until she arrived at New York, made that ship’s deck a hell.”

 The court did not buy the insanity defense and sentenced Holmes to hang.